Updated on January 17th, 2024

 Buying high quality businesses has historically been a winning strategy.
 The bolded statement above covers all there is to know about successful dividend growth investing.
 However, it is missing some detail.

 The rest of this article discusses in detail how to build a dividend growth portfolio, starting with $5,000 or less.
 You can also watch a detailed analysis on the topic below:

 Choosing a Stock Broker and Funding Your Account

 The way that we purchase stocks has changed dramatically over the decades.

 It used to be very expensive to purchase stocks – a ‘broker’ was an individual, not an online platform.
 Buying stocks involved calling your stock broker and seeing if he knew anyone who was selling your desired security.

 Different brokers will charge different interest rates on borrowed margin.
-The lowest I have seen is 2% for an entry-level portfolio.
 Typically, the interest rate will decrease as portfolio size increases.

 A further consideration is a broker’s built-in research capabilities.
 For investors that are new to the markets, some brokers will have dedicated in-house stock screeners and investment seminars that will help flatten the learning curve as you build your dividend growth portfolio.

 All of these factors should come into play when deciding which stock broker to use.

 Once you have selected a stock broker, you must then ‘fund’ your account.
 There are many different mechanisms through which you can fund your investment account.
 Some brokers will accept checks delivered via mail.
 Others accept payments via a bill payment from your financial institutions.
 Arrangements can often be made to have money automatically withdrawn from your checking account on a periodic basis (which is ideal for the systematic investor).